 It has become hard to imagine a world in which satellites do not exist.
-Since Sputnik, the first satellite launched on October 4, 1957, about 9,000 satellites have been launched by about 40 countries, serving a wide range of applications such as military, scientific, weather forecasting, communications, Earth imaging, climate monitoring, or land usage.
+Since Sputnik, about 9000 satellites have been launched by about 40 different countries, serving a wide range of applications such as military, scientific, weather forecasting, communications, Earth imaging, climate monitoring, or land usage.
 Satellites helped shape the world, the economy, and the society as we know today.
 It is safe to say that we owe a big part of our prosperity and (technological) progress to satellites and their applications.

-In the coming decade, on the large scale, satellite services such as communications and Earth observation will become even more crucial to improving life on Earth.
-On a smaller scale, it is becoming easier and more affordable for organisations such as schools and universities to launch cubesats and cansats for educational and research purposes, opening space to all.
+The next decade will announce a new era in space exploration.
+Private companies, driven by ambitious entrepreneurs, make plans to deploy whole constellations of satellites.
+Humankind sets to permanently settle on places such as the Moon and Mars, where things like communications and weather prediction will become crucial to survival.
+On a smaller scale, it is becoming easier and more affordable for organisations such as schools and universities to launch cubesats and cansats for educational and research purposes.